 The CIMPA-ICTP fellowships program "Research in Pairs" makes it possible for researchers in mathematics based in a developing country to come to Europe to collaborate with a colleague.
 It is expected that these two persons will work together on a well-substantiated research project, mainly in the institute of the European colleague.
 We will give priority to candidates who are scientifically active despite a challenging environment and/or heavy teaching, supervision, or administrative duties, and who did not get many travel opportunities in the last 5 years.

 The maximum amount of support is 10,000 euros.
 Alone or with other supports, this should cover all the costs (transportation, accommodation, insurance, PCR test, visa etc.) of the laureate during the entire visit.
 The amount is determined based on the length and location of the laureate.
 It can only cover her/his personal costs.
-The minimal duration for the stay is 6 weeks with at least 35 days for the research project and a week for recording/broadcasting 8 hours mini-course (see below).
+The minimal duration for the stay is 5 weeks of collaboration with the host and generally an extra-week for recording/broadcasting 8 hours mini-course (see below).

-Applications for a visit between January and the December 2023 are open until 1st of July and must be submitted through an online form.
+Applications for a visit between January and the December 2024 are open until July 9, 2023, and must be submitted through an online form.
 The candidate can access this online form once an account has been created on this page.
 If you already have an account you can connect directly following this link.
 A PDF version of this form is available, containing the fields to be filled out as well as additional details on the terms and conditions.

 Specificities of this call:

-- The candidate is a researcher who defended her/his PhD thesis more than 4 years ago and who has been employed in an academic institution in a developing country for the last 5 years at the time of the application;
+- The candidate is a researcher who defended her/his PhD thesis at least 5 years ago and who has been employed in an academic institution in a developing country for the last 5 years at the time of the application;

 - The European colleague is a researcher holding a PhD in mathematics who will be based, throughout the candidate’s entire stay, in one of the following countries: Germany, Spain, France, Italy, the Netherlands, Norway, Switzerland;